steele232/website-world-class-NLP/_posts/2018-06-09-upgrading-from-python-2.7-to-3.6-with-anaconda.md

-# Upgrading from Python 2.7 to 3.6 with Anaconda

 Hey Everyone!

-The link I originally recommended for upgrading from Python 2.7 to 3.6 was good and here it is, but I thought I would expand this topic a little bit so no one gets hung up on this.
+The link I originally recommended for upgrading from Python 2.7 to 3.6 was good and ***here it is, but I thought I would expand this topic a little bit so no one gets hung up on this.

 Also, I found that my Python 2.7 was insufficient to run Django 2.0 because it requires Python 3.4+ so I thought now would be a good time to give a little more detail about this.
 So here we go!